 Imperial Mindset

-Russian colonialism to the present day, through Prokudin-Gorsky’s early colour photography in Ukraine.
+Russian colonialism in the former Empire, via Prokudin-Gorsky’s early colour photography in Ukraine.

 Brandon is a co-author of "A Declaration on the "Russian World" (Russkii Mir) Teaching", a powerful document which has attracted over 1500 signatures, many of which are from Orthadox theologians.
 It is published by the Volos Acadamy.